Marijuana Legalization Lawyers

 Employers, financial institutions, landlords, colleges/universities, former

-spouses, business associates and others can easily perform background
+spouses, business associates and others can easily perform

-you were to pick up a new drug case.
+to pick up a new drug case.

 At Stephen G. Rodriguez & Partners, our Los Angeles criminal defense